-After identifying which end will be the chuck end, fit the piston retaining ring in this end.
-This can be pushed into place, using a small bar or screwdriver to ensure that it is seated correctly.
+After identifying which end will be the chuck end, fit the piston retaining ring over the aligner.
 Stand the wear sleeve up with the chuck end to the top, and push the aligner in as far as it will go by hand.
 Using a steel dolly that fits into the wear sleeve and over the aligner, hit the aligner into place with a sledgehammer.
-Place the bit retaining rings into the chuck and screw the chuck in place.
+Place the bit retaining pins into the chuck.
+Liberally grease the threads on the chuck.
+Place the polyurethane chuck ring over the bit retaining pins, followed by the chuck ring.
 If the chuck does not close up fully, the aligner is not in fully.